Lawson family murders, historic Madison building featured in Netflix series "28 Days Haunted"

-MADISON — Built in 1908, one of this 2,200-resident hamlet's most storied historical buildings is once again the talk of the town, and now the world, courtesy of the Netflix series, "28 Days Haunted."
+One of Madison's most storied historical buildings is once again the talk of the town — and now the world — courtesy of the Netflix series, "28 Days Haunted."

-Home to Madison Dry Goods and Country Store for the past nearly 30 years, the building at 104 W. Murphy St. in the heart of downtown has been home to a variety of businesses over the decades.

 People are also reading…